kgrewee/roobie/README.md

 ```

 ## Themes
 Roobie has two base CSS themes, dark & light.
-Include the defaults or copy **dark.css** & **light.css** a folder of your choice and customize it.
-Make sure to include the theme files, or things won't work correctly.
+Include the defaults or copy **dist/themes/light.css** & **dist/themes/dark.css** to a folder of your choice and customize them.
+Expand on these and create more themes.
+Make sure to include the theme files in your project, or things won't work correctly.
 Every CSS class in Roobie is based on a theme variable.

 ## Contributions
 Contributions are always welcome.
 Feel free to contribute anything that will make web development easier and more efficient.
 Branch from `develop` and make a pull request to `develop` when your branch is ready.
 We will review it.
 We are always looking for more help and feedback.

-## Basics
+## Layout
-Full HTML examples are found in **examples/**.

 ### Container
+Containers in Roobie are styled using width and padding.
+They are the basic building block.
 ```html
 <div class="diva">Auto width</div>
 <div class="div25">25% width</div>